hpladds/PiPianoBooster/README.md

 It is a practicing aid for beginner to intermediate students of piano.

 It incorporates bits of code from two sources:
-Base Code from Louis B
+Base Code from Louis B.
 Note color-coding from Kory at sourceforge.

 ***************************************************************************************